Tenants union: United States

 Tenant unions have existed in the United states for over a century.
-The Uniform Residential Landlord and Tenant Act of 1972 was the earliest legal acknowledgment of them, stating that landlords may not retaliate against tenants for having "organized or become a member of a tenant’s union or similar organization".
 Section 8 housing in the US require that tenant organizations represent all tenants, regularly meet, and operate democratically and independently of the landlord under federal law.

 In the United States, tenant unions in the state of New York have pushed for the passage of just-cause eviction laws following the end of COVID-19 eviction moratoriums.
 Just-cause could include non-payment, lease violations, nuisance cases, or if a landlord wants to move into the property.

 Tenants unions in the US have also helped halt evictions and push for tenant bills of rights and right to counsel in Kansas City, Missouri; Tempe, Arizona; St. Petersburg, Florida; and other cities.

 United States of America federal law prohibits housing discrimination based on race, gender, religion and other protected identity categories, but it doesn't explicitly protect tenants' right to organize collectively.

+Mexico

+A tenant strike in Veracruz in 1922 brought together a growing crisis of affordable housing availability and anarchist traditions of direct action by labor.
+After meeting with property owners, Governor Tejeda called Veracruz tenant union members to discuss a new rate basis for rents.

 Asia-Pacific

+By 1917 Japan had 173 tenant unions, growing to 4,582 with 365,331 members in 1927.
+In Korea, from 1920 to the early 1940s, tenant unions engaged in large scale, well-organized disputes with landlords.
+Early disputes were reformist but in the Great Depression increased in radicalism.

 Australia

 In Australia, tenants laws are handled at a state level.
 Rights of tenants can greatly vary between different states.
 There is no laws in regards to tenants unions or collectively bargained leases, though the Australian Competition & Consumer Commission has allowed for commercial tenants to collectively bargain.

-There are multiple tenants union in Australia, with them usually being state specific.
-State specific tenants unions exist in New South Wales,Victoria, Queensland, and Tasmania.
+There are multiple tenants unions in Australia, with them usually being state specific.
+State specific tenants unions exist in New South Wales, Victoria, Queensland, and Tasmania.
 The Renters and Housing Union is the only non-state based Tenants Union, with branches in New South Wales, Victoria and Western Australia.

 Latin America

 Tenant organizing in Latin America often intersects with broader urban social movements addressing informality, displacement, and housing rights.
 Countries with significant informal housing sectors have developed distinct approaches to tenant advocacy that address both formal rental markets and informal settlement rights.
+In Peru, indigenous peasants formed a sharecroppers union.
+A 1947 law protected sharecroppers from eviction, promised working condition improvement, and mandated written contracts.
+One policy response to informal land occupations is legalizing squatting through titling.
+Peru granted 1.5 million titles from 1996 to 2004.

+National Tenants Federation unties tenant organizations throughout all Argentine provinces including Organized Tenants (Inquilinos Agrupados) in Buenos Aires.
+The rent law of 2020 linked price adjustments to average inflation and salary increases.
+Javier Milei repealed it with an emergency decree that Inquilinos Agrupados has challenged.